AN-SI-FHNW/GenZfinal/README.md

 - Max 15 piece of product p3 can be shipped with 2.5 pallet spaces.
 If only 15 piece of product p3 is ordered an nothing else you need 3 pallet spaces because at the end of an order the pallet spaces are rounded up.
 - Max 30 pieces of product p3 can be shipped with 5 pallet spaces.
 - 1 piece of product p3 also needs 2.5 pallet spaces.
-- It’s possible to pile different products.
-An order of 12 piece of p2 and 5 piece of p1 needs 4 pallet spaces.
-12 piece of p2 need at least 4 pallet spaces, 5 piece of p1 need at least 1.2 pallet spaces. therefore together they need at least 4 pallet spaces.
-2 products of p2 need 0.4 pallet spaces and 5 piece of p1 need 0.24 pallet spaces, togehter 0.64 pallet spaces.

 ### User Roles and Permissions